rashidis/Income-Level-Prediction-US-Census-binary-classification/README.md

 ## Project Description

+### Steps

+The following steps outline the project's progression:

+0. **Exploratory Data Analysis:** Understand the dataset through visualizations and statistical analysis.
+1. **Data Preprocessing:** Handle anomalies and missing values.
+2. **Feature Engineering:** Optimize input variables for model training.
+3. **Model Selection:** Choose suitable algorithms for binary classification.
+4. **Training and Evaluation:** Train models and evaluate performance using appropriate metrics.
+5. **Stakeholder Presentation:** Prepare and deliver results for a stakeholder presentation.

 ### Dataset

 The dataset utilized in this project is modeled after the UCI/ADULT database.
 The target variable, representing income levels, has been binned at the $50,000 threshold.
 Notably, the goal field is derived from the "total person income," differing from the original ADULT database, which may influence its behavior.